Sydney Newman: Early life and the NFB

-Sydney Cecil Nudelman was born in Toronto on April 1, 1917, the son of a Russian-Jewish immigrant father who ran a shoe shop.
+Sydney Cecil Nudelman was born in Toronto on April 1, 1917, the son of a Russian-Jewish immigrants.
+His father ran a shoe shop.
 After studying at Ogden Public School, which he left at the age of 13, he later enrolled in the Central Technical School, studying art and design subjects.
 He initially attempted to follow a career as a stills photographer and an artist, specialising in drawing film posters.
 However, he found it so difficult to earn enough money to make a living from this profession that he switched to working in the film industry itself.

 In 1938, Newman travelled to Hollywood, where he was offered a role with the Walt Disney Company on the strength of his graphic design work.
 However, he was unable to take the job because he could not secure a work permit.
 Returning to Canada in 1941, he gained a job as a film editor at the National Film Board of Canada.
 He was eventually to work on over 350 films while an editor for the NFB.
 During the Second World War the head of the NFB, John Grierson, promoted Newman to film producer, working on documentaries and propaganda films, including Fighting Norway, which he directed.
 In 1944, he was made executive producer of Canada Carries On, a long-running series of such films.
 In 1949, the NFB invited him into television, then a new industry, on a one-year attachment to NBC in New York City.
 His assignment there was to compile reports for the Canadian government on American television techniques, focusing on dramas, documentaries and outside broadcasts.